a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

 ## So then why is everyone talking about AI?

 I hinted at this earlier.
 The AI narrative was spun by marketers and hypesters with skin in the game.
 They want your attention, your money, or both.
-They're not intersted in truth-seeking or level-setting.
+They're not interested in truth-seeking or level-setting.
 If calling things AI will kick your adrenal glands into gear, or pry your wallet open, they'll keep calling it AI.

 To make sense of it all, I recommend breaking this down into two parts.
 (1) Is there evidence suggesting LLMs are AI?
 (2) What are the implications of having AI in society?